Established in 1949.

 Secretary

-Dane holds a Bachelor of Science and Bachelor of Laws from the University of Newcastle.
+Michael holds a JD from the University of NSW.

-Outside of the law, Dane was born and raised in the Newcastle and Hunter Region, and in his spare time enjoys spending time with his family, golf and gardening.
+Outside of the law, Michael was born and raised in Maitland , and in his spare time enjoys spending time with his family, golf and playing the guitar.

 Andrew Vile